mmcclatchy/RespecAI/docs/ROADMAP_SPEC_REFACTORING_IMPLEMENTATION.md

 This document outlines the refactoring of the roadmap and spec models to support dynamic spec creation and progressive enhancement from InitialSpec → PartialSpec → TechnicalSpec.

-**CURRENT STATUS**: ✅ **PHASE 1 & 2 COMPLETE** - Dynamic roadmap architecture and MCPModel base class refactoring successfully implemented.
+**CURRENT STATUS**: ✅ **PHASE 1, 2 & 3 COMPLETE** - Dynamic roadmap architecture, MCPModel base class refactoring, and complete model standardization successfully implemented.
 All unit tests passing (324/324).
-The refactoring includes: (1) Dynamic specs list architecture with proper separation of concerns, and (2) MCPModel base class that eliminated ~270 lines of duplicate parsing code across all MCP models.
+The refactoring includes: (1) Dynamic specs list architecture with proper separation of concerns, (2) MCPModel base class that eliminated ~270 lines of duplicate parsing code across all MCP models, and (3) Complete standardization with hierarchical headers and simplified field structure.

 ## MarkdownIt-Native Template & Parsing Strategy